 Other Open Access

-Horstmann, Wolfram; Nurberger, Amy; Shearer, Kathleen; Wolski, Malcom
+Horstmann, Wolfram; Nurnberger, Amy; Shearer, Kathleen; Wolski, Malcolm

 Major societal challenges such as health, climate change, energy, food availability, migration and peace depend on the contributions of a distributed and diverse international network of researchers and subject experts.
 The aim of open science is to improve the accessibility of research outputs, including articles, data and other research objects, so that researchers, industry and the public can make use of, build on, and ensure the validity of these research outputs.